Suggestion: Watch the 10 minutes video tutorial before reading this article

 So far, I’ve never seen this in Sweden or other European countries.

-First of all, I’d like to inform you about the requirements on animal testing for cosmetic products in China, something that’s been widely criticized, mainly in Western media.
+First of all, I’d like to inform you about the requirements for animal testing for cosmetic products in China, something that’s been widely criticized, mainly in Western media.

-This article is mainly to teach you about the market potentials, the exporting process and import taxes that apply, regulations will hopefully change within a near future.
+This article is mainly to teach you about the market potentials, the exporting process, and import taxes that apply, regulations will hopefully change within the near future.

 While animal testing is still legal in most countries, except for those in the EU, it’s actually required for cosmetics sold on the Chinese market.

 Sadly, but understandable, many have been left out from a market worth USD 30 billion when refusing to comply with animal testing required.

 Fortunately, the Chinese government is going in the right direction and has started to work more closely with the Institute for In Vitro Sciences, Inc, Inc, which is a nonprofit organization.
 With their new technology, at least parts of the animal testing can be replaced.

 In September, an MOU (Memorandum of Understanding) was signed that will hopefully end the requirement of animal testing in a near future.